-SECTION-B
+SECTION - B

-6. Read the following case carefully and answer the questions given at the end:
+6. Read the following case and answer the questions given at the end of the case :

 Sundar Steel Limited was a medium-sized steel company manufacturing special steels of various types and grades.
 It employed 5,000 workers and 450 executives.